aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 and needed to implement access patterns like:

 1. Get customers by email.
-2. Get orders by customer email sorted by `createdAt` date.
+2. Get orders by customer by createdAt.
-3. Get items by order sorted by status by `createdAt` date.
+3. Get items by order by status by createdAt.
-4. Get items by status sorted by `createdAt` date.
+4. Get items by status by createdAt.

 Let's take a look at how you would define custom keys to implement these access patterns in your `schema.graphql`.